billrain/mainframe2cloud.github.io/_posts/2021-12-31-Virtualization-Journey-Mainframe-Cloud.md

 Considering Redhat OpenShift is already a strong player in hybird K8S market, with right strategy, the *lift and shift* approach can be re-invented as **lift and sit**.

-*Update May 2022* IBM just announced Redbook <Building an OpenShift Environment on IBM Z> and explanined details on few approaches to implement Kubernetes with Openshift on Linux powered z/VM or Redhat KVM, which can be hosted on System z and LinuxOne family.
+*Update May 2022* IBM just announced Redbook 'Building an OpenShift Environment on IBM Z' and explanined details on few approaches to implement Kubernetes with Openshift on Linux powered z/VM or Redhat KVM, which can be hosted on System z and LinuxOne family.

 ![]({{ site.baseurl }}/assets/images/2021/Virtualization/Openshift.svg)

 Thanks for reading.